kc113/Jobathon-Nov-2021/README.md

 ## Evaluation Metrics

-The f1_score on the validation data (Dec-2016 month) using the Random Forest Classifier is ~0.69.
+The f1_score on the validation data (Dec-2016 month) using the Ada Forest Classifier is ~0.69.